Deploy Microsoft 365 Enterprise

 How Microsoft uses Microsoft 365 Enterprise

 Defining a digital culture is a major priority for every leader who strives to foster a modern workplace.
-Microsoft 365 was designed to support this kind of cultural shift, helping leaders empower everyone at their companies to unleash creativity and collaboration.
-At Microsoft, establishing our foundational infrastructure has sparked precisely this kind of digital culture shift.
+Microsoft 365 was designed to support this kind of cultural shift helping leaders empower everyone at their companies to unleash creativity and collaboration.
+Establishing Microsoft's foundational infrastructure has sparked precisely this kind of digital culture shift.
 Implementing Microsoft 365 Enterprise has allowed us to deploy collaboration technology, like Microsoft Teams and Exchange Online, and to share sensitive data online across secure SharePoint intranet sites.

 At the same time, intelligent security features and product integration helps streamline management needs and minimize the total cost of ownership across the IT lifecycle.

 Learn how Core Services Engineering and Operations (formerly Microsoft IT) planned and deployed a foundation to support the applications and services that unlock creativity and foster teamwork in a secure environment.